Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Headline 1%-per-month payment plan.
 The structure is usually 10–20% on booking, then 1% per month for 60–80 months.
 Embedded financing premium is real – model it before you sign.
 For a buyer with a non-resident mortgage option, the bank financing is often cheaper than the post-handover plan.

 The clause to read on every SPA before you sign: the delay grace period.
 Standard is 12 months.
 Some contracts grant the developer up to 24 months of force-majeure protection before the buyer's delay-claim rights activate.
 Twenty-four months of grace on a 30-month build is functional impunity.
-If the grace period exceeds 12 months, negotiate it down or walk.
+If the grace period exceeds 12 months, negotiate it down or pass.

 The Q1 2026 sales table everyone cites in developer rankings – DXB Interact's volume + value list – is a snapshot of buying activity.
-It is not a snapshot of forward absorption.
+It's not a snapshot of forward absorption.
 The number that matters is the 2026–2028 incoming-unit count by micro-market against the rolling absorption rate in that same micro-market.

 Roughly 120,000 units are scheduled to hand over in Dubai across 2026 alone.
 Across 2026–2028, the figure runs higher – some commentators put the cumulative supply pile at 290,000–310,000 units in the three-year window.
 Population growth absorbs perhaps 100,000–120,000 of that on the demand side at current trajectory.
-The gap is real and uneven.
+The distribution is what matters more than the headline number.

-Where the gap concentrates:
+Where the supply concentrates:

 - Business Bay – heavy 2027 supply wave, especially in the canal-fronting and Bay Square pockets.
 Service-charge step-ups on existing stock visible in the Mollak data.